janusschmidt/jquery.pivot/README.md

 ##Development
 The source is in Typescript.

+If you for some reason don't want to use typescript, You're welcome to send bugs/change suggestions in plain javascript.

-The project is setup for using grunt.
+The project is setup to use grunt.

 ###To use *grunt* via *node*
 1. Install node.